 Finally, the definitive ranking of Aotearoa’s favourite snack – featuring notes of burnt marshmallow, wet undies and duplicitous giraffes.

-This post was first published in August 2018
+This post was originally published on 14 September 2018

 Pastry-bound parcels of deliciousness have been in the news a bit recently.
 Earlier in the week, the nation’s best pies were lauded at a (presumably) glittering awards ceremony, which followed hot on the heels of our acting prime minister sharing his two cents on Aussie PM Malcom Turnbull’s controversial pie-eating method.